-The firm’s Employment Law Practice Group focuses on employment law counseling and litigation, primarily for management.
+The firm’s Employment Law Practice Group focuses on employment law counseling, compliance and litigation, primarily for management.
 The group services clients in both the private and public sectors.

 Attorneys in this practice area have significant experience litigating and providing practical advice on employment and benefits issues at both the federal and state levels, including those arising under: